Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Add up to five columns

 Power outages, of course, can happen any time of year.
-That said, blackouts in winter—caused, for example, by the season’s often-higher winds, heavy snowfall or ice storms, or tree damage from extreme cold—are of special concern given the colder temperatures, making the loss of a house’s primary heating system serious business.
-Harsh conditions can also mean it may take longer for utility crews to restore power.
+That said, blackouts in winter—caused by the season’s often-higher winds, heavy snowfall or ice storms, or tree damage from extreme cold—are of special concern given the colder temperatures, making the loss of a house’s primary heating system serious business.
+Harsh conditions can also mean it may take longer for utility company crews to fix downed power lines and restore power.

-Here in the U.S. (and in parts of Mexico and Canada), we only need to look to last winter for a reminder of how disruptive power outages can be.
-With its march across eastern North America, so-called Winter Storm Uri in February 2021 knocked out power to millions, with many homes and businesses in the affected area contending with prolonged blackouts.
+Here in the U.S. (and in parts of Mexico and Canada), we don’t have to look far for a reminder of how disruptive winter power outages can be.
+With its march across eastern North America, the so-called Winter Storm Uri in February 2021 knocked out power to millions, with many homes and businesses in the affected area contending with prolonged blackouts.

-As another winter gets underway—and parts of the country have already seen some truly wild weather at the start of the season—now’s the time of year to review basic power outage tips and tricks.
-In this post, we’ll look at ways to prepare and respond to winter power outages, and along the way steer you to some other Mountain House articles on blackout preparedness in general for further reference.
+When winter weather hits, it’s always a good idea to brush up on some basic power outage tips and tricks.
+In this post, we’ll look at ways to prepare and respond to winter power outages, and along the way, steer you to some other Mountain House articles on blackout preparedness in general for further reference.
 (For starters, check out our guide to prepping for long-term power outages!)

 From staying warm to illuminating a suddenly darkened home, here are some basic power outage survival tips and hacks to bone up on before you find yourself enduring a cold-season blackout.